Wendy Ashmore: Quirigua

 In her article, Classic Maya Wells at Quirigua, Guatemala: Household Facilities in a Water-Rich Setting Ashmore argues that the presence of ceramic lined wells in eighth century Quirigua were an important innovation in spite of the fact that Quirigua was not a water-poor city.
 Ashmore argues that too much theoretical emphasis is often placed on innovations that are developed as the result of threats to survival.
 Even though there was always a ready supply of water available at Quirigua, the wells provide archaeologists with an excellent example of specialized Maya hydraulic technology.

 In the article Playing with Power: Ballcourts and Ritual in Southern Mesoamerica with John Gerard Fox, John H. Blitz, Susan D. Gillespie, Stephen D. Houston, Ted J.J.
 Leyenaar, Joyce Marcus, Jerry D. Moore, Patricia A. Urban, Edward M. Shortman, and David Webster, Ashmore challenges the assumption that ballcourts functioned as public architecture in ancient Maya society.
 It suggests alternately that they instead functioned as a “lived space” more closely resembling households and private dwellings than public architecture like temples.
 The article argues that since the ballcourt was associated strongly with the supernatural, it functioned as a place where political and cosmological drama unfolded.

 In the article Spatial Orders in Maya Civic Plans, Ashmore and Jeremy Sabloff address how the way the Maya laid out their cities, specifically their civic and ceremonial centers, reflects their beliefs about the universe and their place in it.
 They claim that landscape archaeology can be used to determine how the Maya conducted their politics and how they ran their government.
 Several archaeologists have criticized this approach for its lack of objectivity and for being ungrounded in empirical data.
 Critics have also claimed that it is too reliant on speculation.

+For many years, her textbook, coauthored with long-time collaborator Robert J. Sharer, Fundamentals of Archaeology was a top seller.

+She taught archaeology at Rutgers University for many years, where she was highly respected by all, and held in the highest esteem by her many students.
+She quickly became an expert in the history, ethnography and archaeology of the Lenape.

+In the mid-1980s, her team from Rutgers, along with a team from Kenyon College, conducted extensive investigations of the Maya Periphery site of Gualoquito.
+This site, near Santa Barbara was endangered by construction of a new bridge and highway.

+Death

+Ashmore died in 2019 at her home in Riverside, California.